OVIfy/compass-challenge-3/README.md

 ## Conclusion<a name="conclusion"></a>
-i'll be looking forward to your review, what i should have done better, what i should do next time, what i should learn next, and whatever else you feel i should know, i really learnt a lot with this challeng and i am very greatfull for the opportunity.
+i'll be looking forward to your review, what i should have done better, what i should do next time, what i should learn next, and whatever else you feel i should know, i really learnt a lot with this challenge and i am very greatfull for the opportunity.
 Thank you [Compass](https://compass.uol/en/home/)🧡